microsoft/vscode-wiki/Smoke-Test.md

   * Mac only: Make sure you get asked and can save on window close
   * Make sure that when you file > quit and reopen, dirty files and untitled restore properly ("hot exit")

+#### Data Migration

+This task is about running the new version over the same data of the stable released version.
+Specifically we want to see that the new version is starting up properly, restores all state including dirty files from a previous session.

+* Run the released stable version of VS Code and leave some files and untitled files dirty before you exit
+* After exit, run the new version of VS Code over the same data directory of the released stable one
+* Verify the new version of VS Code starts properly and UI state is restored (if you had a folder opened)
+* Verify dirty files and untitled are being restored (hot exit)

 #### Explorer

 * On the desktop create an info.txt file